UX-UI-Design-Lab/DH199/2020Spring/README.md

   </tr>
 </table>

-Sammy: I will explore how this app can be designed to improve a student’s perceived sense of community in their college campus, with an emphasis on exploring its features and functionalities.
-The features and building blocks discussed above will be user tested to learn what students value most in an app such as this.
+[Sammy](https://samanthachandra1.wixsite.com/dh199): I want to explore how an app can be designed to improve a student’s perceived sense of community in their college campus, with an emphasis on exploring its features and functionalities.
+I used the building blocks of social media that I learned about in my literature review to put together a social-media like directory of events and clubs on campus, which will be user tested to learn what students value most in an app such as this.

-Annmarie: This study intends to explore methods on improving social connections in the Asian community by tying in cultural values.
-Specifically, this study aims to look into how Asian can connect culturally over a social app and how to promote cultural awareness in these Asian communities.
-I found six factors related to the cultural awareness: .....
+[Annmarie](https://anncong.github.io/DH_199S/): My research project is about exploring ways to promote cultural connectedness with online friendships.
+In other words, this study intends to explore methods on improving social connections in the Asian community by tying in cultural values.
+After conducting factor analysis for my user research, I found six factors related to cultural connectedness and online friendships: online connections, cultural learning, physical cultural community, language building, online safety, and cultural exposure.
+I will use three of these (online connections, online safety, and cultural learning) for my design implications.

-Priyana: I am interested in exploring the evolution of coffee culture of Los Angeles and how coffee is currently reflected in the social experience of local residents.
-Coffee shops represent social acitivities for connection as well as spaces to empower individuals.
+[Priyana](https://priyanapatel57.github.io/DH199/): I am interested in exploring the evolution of coffee culture in Los Angeles and how coffee is currently reflected in the social experiences of local residents.
+Coffee shops represent social activities for connection as well as spaces to empower individuals.
 Los Angeles is comprised of residents of multiple races, nationalities, and backgrounds which is directly reflected in the abundance of coffee communities.
 How might we make coffee culture in Los Angeles more accessible to local residents while promoting social connectivity, productivity, and inclusivity in diverse coffee communities?

 ---